Cpit405-QuizApp/QuizApp/README.md

 QuizApp is a web application designed to provide users with an interactive platform for participating in quizzes, creating their quizzes, and exploring a leaderboard.
 QuizApp offers a user-friendly and feature-rich experience.

-### Key Features
+## Key Features

-- **Quiz Participation:** Users can participate in a variety of quizzes on different topics.
+- **Quiz Participation:** Engage in quizzes covering various topics.
-- **Quiz Creation:** Users can create their quizzes, customizing questions and answers.
+- **Quiz Creation:** Create personalized quizzes with customizable questions and answers.
-- **Leaderboard:** Explore the leaderboard to see who the top 5 users on the website are in points (based on community quizzes).
+- **Leaderboard:** Explore and view the top users based on community quiz points.

 ### Problems Solved